A-Z of Canvas Course Features

 Attendance – The Attendance (Roll Call) tool allows instructors to record their students’ attendance and automatically adds a “Roll Call Attendance” column to the Gradebook.

 Calendar – The Calendar in Canvas is a global feature that allows all Canvas users to view assignments and events from all courses in one place.
 Calendar assignments and events can be filtered by course and synced with other web service calendars.
-Calendar feature in Canvas automatically syncs with other features in Canvas course such as Assignments, Syllabus, and Grades, so if an instructor changes a date for an assignment students will see the change in the tools mentioned above as well as the calendar, notifications, and the To Do list on the Dashboard.
+Calendar feature in Canvas automatically syncs with other features in Canvas courses such as Assignments and Grades, so if an instructor changes a date for an assignment students will see the change in the tools mentioned above as well as the calendar, notifications, and the To Do list on the Dashboard.

 Chat – The Chat tool in Canvas allows students and teachers to interact in real time.
 Notes: The Chat tool can be enabled/ disabled on your Canvas course, as you wish.